bunsvr/docs/docs/app/validation.md

         // return null or something else
     });
 ```
-The state acts like a guard function, but if the return result is not `null`, `c.state` is set to that value.
+The state acts like a guard function, but if the return result is not `null`, `ctx.state` is set to that value.

 You can add multiple states to `c.state`.
 ```ts